- What we’ll cover here

 - To learn more

-The type of problems that can happen after transplant depend on many factors, such as the type of transplant done, the conditioning treatment used, the patient’s overall health, the patient’s age at the time of transplant, the length and degree of immune system suppression, and whether chronic GVHD is present and how bad it is.
-The problems can be caused by the conditioning treatment (the pre-transplant chemo and radiation therapy), especially total body irradiation, or by other drugs used during transplant (such as the drugs that may be needed to suppress the immune system after transplant).
-Potential long-term risks of transplant include:
+The type of problems that can happen after a transplant depend on many factors, such as the type of transplant done, the conditioning treatment used, the patient’s overall health, the patient’s age when the transplant was done, the length and degree of immune system suppression, and whether chronic graft-versus-host-disease (GVHD) is present and how bad it is.
+The problems can be caused by the conditioning treatment (the pre-transplant chemotherapy and radiation therapy), especially total body irradiation, or by other drugs used during transplant (such as the drugs that may be needed to suppress the immune system after transplant).
+Possible long-term risks of transplant include:

 - Organ damage (to the liver, kidneys, lungs, heart and/or bones and joints)

 - Relapse (the cancer comes back)

 - Hormone changes, such as changes in the thyroid or pituitary gland

 - Cataracts (clouding of the lens of the eye, which causes vision loss)